top of page

 Methods of modification

 After a few weeks of diligent practice, you’ll be able to complete 10 good pull-ups with no problem.
 It’s at this point that you might want to increase the resistance.
-You can do this by gripping a weight between your legs, donning a weighted vest, or using a weights belt.
+You can do this by gripping a weight (such as medicine ball) between your legs, donning a weighted vest, or using a weights belt.
 Of course, when you get really good at pull-ups, you can progress on to ‘muscle-ups’.

 Pull up dos